15 Types of Bees in Missouri

 They also strongly prefer blooming catalpa trees with clusters of flowers near the top of their branches.

-Carpenter bees make small round holes in wood to lay their eggs, which can be up to 5 inches deep!
+Carpenter bees make small round holes in wood to lay their eggs, up to 5 inches deep!
 They are also commonly confused with cicada killer wasps due to their similar nesting habits.

 However, unlike cicada killer wasps, who prefer stinging caterpillars as food for their larvae, carpenter bees only sting humans if mishandled or threatened.